If you are here reading this blog, chances are you have come across either of the following common prompts:

 Implement DMARC the Right Way with PowerDMARC

-PowerDMARC helps your organization achieve 100% DMARC Compliance by aligning both SPF and DKIM authentication standards, and helping you shift from monitoring to enforcement in no time!
+PowerDMARC helps your organization achieve 100% DMARC Compliance by aligning authentication standards, and helps you shift from monitoring to enforcement in no time, resolving the “no DMARC record found” prompt in no time!
 Furthermore, our interactive and user-friendly dashboard automatically generates:

 - Aggregate Reports (RUA) for all your registered domains, which are simplified and converted into readable tables and charts from complex XML file format for your understanding.